-Share-based compensation expense represents the cost of the grant-date fair value of employee, officer, director, and non-employee stock option grants, estimated in accordance with the applicable accounting guidance, recognized using the straight-line method over the vesting period for service-based options and using the graded vesting method for performance-based options.
+Share-based compensation expense represents the cost of the grant-date fair value of employee, officer, director, and non-employee stock option, employee stock purchase plan, and restricted stock unit grants, estimated in accordance with the applicable accounting guidance, recognized using the straight-line method over the vesting period for service-based options, employee stock purchase plan rights and restricted stock units and using the graded vesting method for performance-based options.
 The vesting period generally approximates the expected service period of the awards.
 Forfeitures are recognized and accounted for as they occur.

-The fair value of stock options is estimated using a Black-Scholes option pricing model on the date of grant.
+The fair value of stock options and employee stock purchase plan rights are estimated using a Black-Scholes option pricing model on the date of grant.
 This method requires certain assumptions be used as inputs, such as the fair value of the underlying common stock, expected term of the option before exercise, expected volatility of the Company's common stock, expected dividend yield, and a risk-free interest rate.
 Options granted during the year have a maximum contractual term of ten years.
 The Company has limited historical stock option activity and therefore estimates the expected term of stock options granted using the simplified method, which represents the average of the contractual term of the stock option and its weighted-average vesting period.
-The expected volatility of stock options is based upon the historical volatility of a number of publicly traded companies in similar stages of clinical development.
+The expected term of the employee stock purchase plan rights equals the six-month look-back period.
+The expected volatility is based upon the historical volatility of a number of publicly traded companies in similar stages of clinical development.
 The Company has historically not declared or paid any dividends and does not currently expect to do so in the foreseeable future.
 The risk-free interest rates used are based on the U.S. Department of Treasury ("U.S. Treasury") yield in effect at the time of grant for zero-coupon U.S. Treasury notes with maturities approximately equal to the expected term of the stock options.
+The fair value of restricted stock units is based on the closing price of the Company's common stock as reported on The Nasdaq Global Market on the date of grant.